 In 2006, Aza Raskin was trying to find a way to improve user experience (UX) online by reducing the amount of clicks to get from page to page (known as pagination).
-And he came up with a nifty idea which would revolutionise the way we consume digital media.
+He came up with a nifty idea that would revolutionise the way we consume digital media.
 An idea that would change the world.

 How does UX impact me?

 In 2006, Raskin realised that he could create a page that would never come to an end.
 Today we call it ‘the infinite scroll’.
 And even though it wasn’t that long ago, I bet you can’t remember life before it.
 It’s become so ingrained to our online experience that you probably didn’t even think about it until just now.

 The Infinite scroll became so popular because it exploits not one, but two mental quirks that make it irresistible to us: unit bias and operant conditioning.

 Unit bias is a basic human desire to complete a unit of something.
 We believe that whatever amount we’re given, is the ‘right’ amount, so we try to finish it to gain satisfaction.
 That’s why we feel compelled to finish a glass of water or watch all the reels in our Instagram feed.

 Operant conditioning is the use of reward and punishment to reinforce certain behaviours.
 To reinforce addictive behaviour, surprisingly it’s not reward or punishment that has the most impact, but the element of unpredictability.
 If we win or lose too often, we get bored.
 But when there’s just the right amount of win/lose, it’s easy to get addicted.
 The psychology crowd call it ‘variable ratio reinforcement’.
 You keep scrolling through your feed because of the possibility, not the guarantee of seeing something you’ll like.